-I’m currently sitting at home because my internship program has declared today a snowday.
-I’m trying to make today both relaxing and productive, so before I dive deep into my internship assignments, I thought I’d share the latest recipe I’ve been working on.
-If you’ve been reading my blog for a while, you know that I sometimes struggle with cravings.
-Cravings for me are a sign that something is lacking in my diet, and my most recent cravings for protein- and omega 3-rich foods made it clear that I need to eat more of these nutrients.
-I’ve created these delicious bean-balls that are packed with healthy fats, satiating protein, and savory italian flavors.
+I'm currently sitting at home because my internship program has declared today a snowday.
+I'm trying to make today both relaxing and productive, so before I dive deep into my internship assignments, I thought I'd share the latest recipe I've been working on.
+If you've been reading my blog for a while, you know that I sometimes struggle with cravings.
+Cravings (to me) may be a sign that something is lacking in my diet.
+I decided to make these protein and omega-3-rich bean balls to provide these nutrients for vegan readers who may have similar cravings.
+Not only are they packed with healthy fat and protein, they're delicious!
 I hope you try them, and let me know what you think.

 Italian Seasoned Cannellini Bean Balls